Skip naar de inhoud

 Method 2: After the heart and circulation have stopped

-If the heart has stopped, the doctors wait five minutes.
-After that, they officially determine that the donor has died.
-Because no more blood and oxygen go to the organs, they become damaged quickly.
-Therefore, the donor goes immediately to the operating room.
-For the next of kin, there is only a short time for farewells at that moment.
+Once the heart has stopped, the doctors wait five minutes.
+Then they officially determine that the donor has died.
+Because no blood or oxygen is reaching the organs, they quickly become damaged.
+Therefore, the donor is taken to the operating room immediately.
+For the next of kin, there is only a short time to say goodbye at that moment.
 After the surgery, they can say goodbye in peace.
+The organ donation coordinator (ODC) arranges for a retrieval team of specialists to come to the hospital for the donor surgery.

 Step 7.
 The donor surgery

-The team of specialists begins removing the organs at the hospital where the donor is located.
+The team of specialists begins by removing the organs at the hospital where the donor is located.
 The surgery to remove the organs usually takes about six hours.
 If someone also donates tissues, the surgery may take longer.

 Step 8.
 After the organ removal